kparc/kcc/README.md

  █
 ```

 All done.
-Although we do not recommend this, you could also write
+Although we do not recommend you this, you could also write
-the solution as a single expression:
+the solution as a single k expression:

 ```q
  *{y+1_|':x}/|`k?'0:"p67.txt"